scrapy/scrapy/docs/topics/exporters.rst

       Some exporters (like :class:`CsvItemExporter`) respect the order of the fields defined in this attribute.

+      Some exporters may require fields_to_export list in order to export the data properly when spiders return dicts (not :class:`~Item` instances).

    .. attribute:: export_empty_fields

       Whether to include empty/unpopulated item fields in the exported data.
       Defaults to ``False``.
 Some exporters (like :class:`CsvItemExporter`) ignore this attribute and always export all empty fields.

+      This option is ignored for dict items.

    .. attribute:: encoding